RaymondSHANG/RaymondSHANG.github.io/_posts/2022-09-29-calculate-snp-heritability.md

 #Calculate LDAK SNP weights; here, we calculate weights separately for each chromosome then merge
 #The on-screen instructions explain how to further parallelize (use --calc-weights not --calc-weights-all)
 for j in {1..22}; do
-./ldak5.linux --cut-weights alz_chr$j --bfile ref --extract alz.txt --chr $j
+./ldak5.linux --cut-weights alz_chr$j --bfile AD.ref --extract alz.txt --chr $j
 ./ldak5.linux --calc-weights-all alz_chr$j --bfile ref --extract alz.txt --chr $j
 done